The new Oyster 565 and Oyster 595

-In 2011 Oyster announced the Oyster 885 following extensive research and development of the project to build the Oyster 100 and 125.
-Observing that the LY2/3 code requirements meant the Oyster 100 had only 5 cabins for the owner and crew – the team took on the challenge to comply with regulations, but more efficiently!
+In 2011 Oyster announced the Oyster 885 ocean sailing yacht following extensive research and development of the project to build the Oyster 100 and 125.
+Observing that the LY2/3 code requirements meant the Oyster 100 had only 5 cabins for the owner and crew – the Oyster and Humphreys Yachts Design team took on the challenge to comply with regulations, but more efficiently!

-Oyster 885 had to deliver a great deal – Superyacht equipment, levels of furnishings, bunk lengths, headroom and all of this in a hull just below the LY3 code rule length.
-Extensive tank-testing followed, a blade jib and roller boom configuration developed and the hull shape and appendages were refined.
-Recognising from this that the "6th Generation – G6" of Oyster concepts had been conceived – the company quietly went about redesigning the whole fleet.
+Oyster 885 had to deliver a great deal – superyacht equipment, levels of furnishings, bunk lengths, headroom and all of this in a hull just below the LY3 code rule length.
+Extensive tank-testing with HYD followed, a blade jib and roller boom configuration developed and the hull shape and appendages were refined.
+Recognising from this that the 'G6' 6th Generation of Oyster concepts had been conceived – the company quietly went about redesigning the whole fleet.

-The new Oyster 565 and 595 (and also the bigger sister, the Oyster 675) - offer very flexible accommodation – master cabin aft or forward, dinghies on davits or in a dinghy garage, huge versatility of sail lockers, lazarette storage, different cabin combinations from 2 to 5, sleeping anything from 2 couples to 10 on charter, Oyster reinvents the wheel for luxury yachts below 60ft.
+The new Oyster 565 and 595, and also the bigger sister, the Oyster 675 offer very flexible accommodation – master cabin aft or forward, dinghies on davits or in a dinghy garage, huge versatility of sail lockers, lazarette storage, different cabin combinations from 2 to 5, sleeping anything from 2 couples to 10 guests on charter, Oyster reinvents the wheel for luxury yachts below 60ft.